i-jibii/LW5_CNN_Analysis/README.md

 ### **A. Model Performance**
 1. **Highest Accuracy**: **MobileNetV2 (91.74%)**.
 Its architecture is optimized for small-scale feature extraction, allowing it to converge much faster on biological textures.
 2. **Lowest Performance**: **ResNet50 (12.15%)**.
-The model failed to converge during the 10-epoch training, likely due to the "vanishing gradient" problem in its deep residual connections when trained on a specialized dataset.
+The model failed to converge during the 10-epoch training, likely due to the "vanishing gradient" problem in its deep residual connections.
-3. **Loss Comparison**: MobileNetV2 achieved a low of **0.58**, while ResNet50 stayed high at **2.92**, showing that the winner successfully minimized error.
+3. **Note on Teachable Machine**: While Lab 2 showed 97% accuracy, this was due to light data augmentation.
+Lab 5 (91.7%) is more robust for real-world application because it was trained on "Hard" augmented data (extreme rotations/zooms).

 ### **B. Evaluation Metrics**
 4. **Accuracy is not enough**: Accuracy can be misleading if the dataset is unbalanced.
-Metrics like F1-score ensure that the model is performing well across *every* one of the 20 classes.
+Metrics like F1-score ensure that the model is performing well across *every* species.
 5. **Best F1-score**: **MobileNetV2 (0.92)**.
 This indicates that the model has high reliability and rarely confuses one moss species with another.

 ### **C. Confusion Matrix Analysis**